kr1surb4n/paczekfiller/README.md

 reuse functionality stored in a single file across different projects.

 Setup a folder with files you reuse in your project.
-Set the `PACZEK_FILINGS` environment variable to point that folder.
+Set the `PACZEK_FILLINGS` environment variable to point that folder.
 Run `paczek` - will display list of files from which you can choose a file that will be put in your current directory.
 If the file ends with `.tpl` you will be asked for values that will be put inside